JordanEdward02/Breakout_Clone/README.md

 ### Modified java classes

 - Wall
-- Ball
+- Ball - Kept as abstract, so you can easily expand this to add new balls
 - BallRubber
-- Brick
+- Brick - Abstract for different brick types to be added
 - BrickClay
 - BrickCement
-- CrickSteel
+- BrickSteel
 - StartFrame